-Rupert Parker travels across Estonia from West to East as far as the border with Russia.
+Rupert Parker’s Insider guide across Estonia takes him from West to East as far as the border with Russia.

 A solitary Russian patrol boat sits in the middle of the Narva River, keeping Estonian fishermen on their side of the water.
 The Friendship Bridge connects the two countries, big trucks queuing to cross the international border, but otherwise, all is calm.
 It’s just 30 years since Estonia became independent, after the collapse of the Soviet Union and a lot of water has flowed under the bridge since then.

-Arriving in the capital, Tallinn, and wandering around the delightful old town, there’s little sign of the Soviet era.
+Arriving in the capital Tallinn is a must see in any Insider Guide Across Estonia, and wandering around the delightful old town, there’s little sign of the Soviet era.
 Indeed, wandering the narrow, cobbled streets takes you back to the 15th century.
 It splits into two levels, the upper fortress, cathedrals and seat of government and the lower, the merchant’s houses and concealed courtyards of the Hanseatic League.

 The port here played a major part in the trade between Russia and German cities on the Baltic between the 14th and 16th centuries and in the 20th was a base for constructing Russian submarines.
 All are long gone and extensive development is taking place in Noblessner with new apartments, shops, galleries and restaurants.
 There’s even a group of Igluhuts grouped on the quayside, functioning as individual saunas.